Football in Mauritius: History

 Football in Mauritius has had a tumultuous history.
 The Mauritian League was founded in 1935, and the Mauritius Football Association (MFA) was founded in 1952, affiliated to FIFA in 1962 and to the Confederation of African Football (CAF) in 1963.
 The founding members of the association were FC Dodo, Faucon Flacq SC (now renamed Flacq SC), CSC, Hounds, Royal College of Curepipe, and Saint Joseph College, all of which were based out of Curepipe and, with the exception of Flacq SC, have since ceased to exist.
-Troubles have arisen for the MFA, ranging from perpetual financial shortages to constant changes of presidents, and it has been under fire from various quarters for failing to stem the decline of football in Mauritius.
+Troubles have arisen for the MFA, ranging from perpetual financial shortages to constant change of presidents.
+It has also been under fire from various quarters for failing to stem the decline of football in Mauritius.
 Although football continues to be the most popular sport in the country, the majority of domestic league matches attract very few spectators (sometimes less than a handful), earning the clubs and the MFA very little income and leaving the players without the motivation to showcase their skills.

 The focus of the sport's popularity has almost completely shifted to the English Premier League, which is considered far more exciting due to the high quality of football on display and the presence of numerous world-famous stars.
 National and International television networks beam Premier League matches into the living rooms multiple times every week, adding to the erosion of interest in local football.

 There are a lot of Liverpool and Manchester United fans in Mauritius.